Medill Documentary Program Faculty

-Brent E. Huffman is an award-winning director, writer and cinematographer of documentaries and television programs.
-His work ranges from documentaries aired on Netflix, The Discovery Channel, The National Geographic Channel, NBC, CNN, PBS and Al Jazeera, to Sundance Film Festival premieres, to ethnographic films made for the China Exploration and Research Society.
+Brent E. Huffman is an award-winning director, producer, writer, and cinematographer of documentaries and television programs.
+His work ranges from documentaries aired on Netflix, The Discovery Channel, The National Geographic Channel, NBC, CNN, PBS, and Al Jazeera, to Sundance Film Festival premieres, to ethnographic films made for the China Exploration and Research Society.

 Ava Thompson Greenwell

 Since 1993, Prof. Ava Thompson Greenwell has been teaching broadcast writing, reporting and producing classes at Medill for undergraduate and graduate students.
 During the summer of 2006, she was awarded the Radio Television News Directors' Foundation Educator in the Newsroom Fellowship.
 The fellowship allowed her to spend four weeks at CBS2 in Chicago where she spent most of her time working on the station's website.
 Greenwell has served as the school's associate dean, Teaching Television Program director and Crain lecture series moderator.

 Craig Duff is an award-winning video journalist and documentary television director, producer and writer, specializing in multi-platform storytelling and solo journalism.
 Before joining Medill in 2012, he was the director of multimedia and chief video journalist for TIME, where he oversaw video and other multimedia projects for the magazine’s digital platforms and TIME.com.
 He and his team at TIME won an Emmy award for new approaches in news and documentary programming for a series he created and produced that explored the stories behind several iconic photographs.